 Why Sri Lanka

-Southern India meets Buddhist Asia; Sri Lanka is a land of ancient ruins and religious relics, palm-fringed beaches and colourful reefs, and constitutes a population of 21 million over a total land area of 25,000 square miles.
+Sri Lanka is a land of ancient ruins and religious relics, palm-fringed beaches and colourful reefs, with a population of 21 million spread over a total land area of 25,000 square miles.
 With a GCP per capita income of USD 4,310 and an average growth rate in GDP of 3.1% in 2017, Sri Lanka is now classified as a middle income developing country.
 In 2017, the adult literacy rate of Sri Lanka’s population was 92.63%, which is above average by both regional and standards.

 Sri Lanka has a long history of international engagement, as a founding member of the South Asian Association in Regional Cooperation (SAARC), a member of the United Nations, the Commonwealth of Nations, the G77 and the Non-Aligned Movement.
 At number 73, Sri Lanka is the highest-ranked South Asian country on the 2017 Human Development Index.